kaiwenxu94/python-data-assignments/assignment2/README.md

 Please read the report note [here](http://nbviewer.jupyter.org/github/kaiwenxu94/python-data-assignments/blob/master/assignment2/Assignment2-v2.ipynb).

 Note: There is an interaction diagram but there is no any interactive effect in the nbviewer page.
 You need to drag the svg into a blank new webpage to experience the interactive effect.
+If you use Google Chrome, you can right click 'open image in new tab' to try out the interaction effect.